Career Options After B Sc Biotechnology Course: Syllabus, Scope & Best Colleges

 Difference Between BSc Biotechnology and BSc Biology

-Both Bachelor of Science in Biotechnology and BSc biology are 3-year-long undergraduate courses with few other similarities.
-Nevertheless, there are certain differences between the two courses.
+Both BSc Biotechnology and BSc Biology are 3-year-long undergraduate courses with some similarities.
+Read below to know about the differences between the two courses:

 BSc Biotechnology